 A study, facilitated by the National Cancer Institute (NCI) demonstrated that low-dose CT lung screenings could reduce the mortality rate related to lung cancers through an early detection program.
 Click here to read the special publication released by the NCI entitled “What You Need To Know About Lung Cancer”.

 Results also show that people who have lung screenings are more likely to stop smoking.
 In response to this study, The Hill Medical Corporation initiated a low-dose CT lung screening program.
-We now have two ACR designated Lung Cancer Screening facilities.
+We now have three ACR designated Lung Cancer Screening facilities.
 Please reference the information below to ensure you are a candidate for this program.

 Benefits of early detection of lung cancer include: